ernstal/PiStar-Tracker-withGUI/README.md

 The controller for the ST-4 pulses is not implented from the non-GUI version.

 But so far, I run out of time for this project.

+Prerequisite
+pip3 install zwoasi
+pip install zwoasi

+Copy Zwo-Asi-lib

+Download asi-sdk and copy the armv7 dynamic lib to /lib/zwoasi/armv7/ to use it with asi.init("/lib/zwoasi/armv7/libASICamera2.so")